troy/wind-controller-synth-quick-start/README.md

 # KORG iMS-20

 iMS-20 does not support MIDI learn, but iMS-20 and many other KORG iOS synths support [static MIDI CC to knob mappings](www.korguser.net/ims20/html/help/en/midi.html).
 For example, to control the low-pass filter cutoff frequency, a wind instrument should send CC#74.
 To see this in action, configure your wind instrument to send breath intensity as both MIDI velocity and MIDI CC#74.
+Use MIDI channel 1.

 # Sonic Pi (free)